Vancouver fashion retailer Aritzia saw steady growth in sales and profit as it continues to expand its network of stores and its e-commerce offerings.

 “We continue to manage our business for sustained, long-term growth and are making investments to best position the company to broaden our customer base, and drive increased sales volume and further margin expansion,” said Aritzia CEO Brian Hill in a release.

-Aritzia has more than 80 stores and it plans to open two new stores by the end of August: a flagship Aritzia-branded store on Rush Street in Chicago and a store under Aritzia’s Babaton banner in Toronto’s Yorkdale Centre.
+Aritzia said that it now has 81 stores and that it plans to open two new stores by the end of August: a flagship Aritzia-branded store on Rush Street in Chicago and a store under Aritzia’s Babaton banner in Toronto’s Yorkdale Centre.
 Since the first quarter ended, Aritzia has also expanded and repositioned a different Toronto store.

 That includes repositioning an existing San Francisco location into a flagship store on Market Street.